JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 **PNI** {% include cite.html id="2019_He_Z_p-cvpr_pni"%}.
 The *Parametric Noise Injection* technique injects Gaussian noise to each component (e.g, input, weight, ...) of the DNN.
 In addition, the variance of the noise can be tuned layer-wise through a coefficient whose authors suggest to additionnally estimate during the training of the network.
 An adversarially robust training optimization is also considered to improve the defense.

-## 4. Adversarial Robustness Through Explicit Regularization
+## 4. Adversarial Robustness via Explicit Regularization

 **FIRE** {% include cite.html id="2021_Picot_M_arxiv_arfrr"%}.